An equation is quadratic if and only if it can be written in the following form:

 \[ x^2 + \frac{b}{a}x = -\frac{c}{a} \]

 At this point, we apply the completing the square method.
-The trick is to add and subtract the right term to turn the left side into a perfect square.
-This term is:
+The trick consists of adding and subtracting a quantity to transform the left-hand side into a perfect square.
+In this case, the missing term is

 \[ \left(\frac{b}{2a}\right)^2 \]